satyajitlion/GravLensing/research-log/Research Log 09-24-2025.md

 ### Today's Focus

-Todays' focus was different from yesterday as I did not have access key to the rooms.
-Therefore, with the VPN aspect keeping mock lens generation on hold, I focused on the neural network side and on studying how mathematically the layers are structured in a standard neural network that is hand coded.
+Learn/study the the neural network side of the research.
+Focus on how mathematically the layers are structured in a standard neural network that is hand coded (no Keras).
+Work towards deriving some of the equations yourself to better understand how each layer connects to the next.
 ***
 ### What I was able to accomplish